-...And these events:
+...And These Events

-Dorothy Dell donated the money for Girl Scouts to purchase the 141 acres at an auction when the last person in the Pugh family passed.
+2002 1883 Dorothy Dell donated the money for Girl Scouts to purchase the 141 acres at an auction when 1953 1973 Pre-1882 (who occupied the land first?)
+1882 the last person in the Pugh family passed.
 Dorothy Dell passed away.
 The Math and Science Center was built.
 The Varner/Brownie Tree was struck by lightning.

-Indianapolis hosts GSUSA's 16th National Council Meeting and holds training sessions at Camp Dellwood.

-Native Americans from the Delaware Tribe first occupied areas in Marion County including Camp Dellwood.

-The swinging bridge was torn down.

-Juliette Gordon Low founded Girl Scouts in Savanah, Georgia.

-The first Girl Scout troop was formed in Indianapolis.
+1919 Indianapolis hosts GSUSA's 16th National Council Meeting and holds training sessions at Camp Dellwood.
+July 7th, 1926 1949 Native Americans from the Delaware Tribe 1883 first occupied areas in Marion County including Camp Dellwood.
+1930 The swinging bridge was torn down.
+1917 2001 Juliette Gordon Low founded Girl Scouts in Savannah, Georgia.
+1912 The first Girl Scout troop was formed in 1926 Indianapolis.
 Jacob Pugh brought his wife and children from North Carolina to become the first settlers on the property.

 The Program Center was built.
 Jacob Pugh passed away.
 Indianapolis area Girl Scouts begin selling Girl Scout Cookies to support Camp Dellwood.